 Day 5 – The way to the East Fjords

-You’ve had 4 full days and It’s time pace down a little and give yourself some rest.
+You’ve had 4 full days and it’s time to slow the pace down a little and give yourself some rest.

 It creates a really spectacular image:

-The Hengifoss waterfall is quite tall and powerful.
-You can’t normally get to its base, although, some people do it sometime, but it’s not recommended.
+The Hengifoss Waterfall is quite tall and powerful.
+You can’t normally get to its base, although, some people do it sometimes, but it’s not recommended.
 You can enjoy this view from a relatively close distance to the base of the waterfall.